8 Things to Do After Your Move

 Create a maintenance schedule

 It’s wise to think of maintaining your new home as a marathon rather than a sprint.
 Instead of trying to tackle all of the maintenance tasks immediately, be thoughtful about the things that need to be done over time.
-This may include (but not be limited to) replacing air filters, cleaning the gutters, having the carpet cleaned and pressure washing the exterior.
+This may include (but not be limited to) replacing air filters, cleaning the gutters, checking if your metal roof needs replacing, having the carpet cleaned and pressure washing the exterior.

 Get the scoop on cable & internet